eduP2P/common/test_suite/README.md

 -   Go version 1.22+, which can be installed [here](https://go.dev/doc/install) and is necessary to build eduP2P.

-Additionally, to run the system tests, IPv6 has to be set up for the docker bridge connecting Docker containers to the host.
-First, edit `/etc/docker/daemon.json` to enable IPv6 and add an IPv6 subnet, as done in the example below:

-    {
-      "ipv6": true,
-      "fixed-cidr-v6": "fd42:7e57:c0de::/64"
-    }
+### System test-specific requirements

+To run the system tests, two new network interfaces have to be created to simulate networks between the Docker host and the two peers which run in Docker containers.
+The following commands create two Docker networks with IPv6 enabled:

+    docker network create --ipv6 --subnet fd42:7e57:c0de:1::/64 --opt com.docker.network.bridge.name=peer1 peer1

+    docker network create --ipv6 --subnet fd42:7e57:c0de:2::/64 --opt com.docker.network.bridge.name=peer2 peer2

-Then, restart Docker using `sudo systemctl restart docker`.
-If IPv6 has been set up correctly: - The IPv6 subnet you added to the configuration file is part of the `docker0` interface, which can be checked with `ip addr show docker0`. - In the output of
+If the networks are configured correctly: - In the outputs of `ip addr show peer1` and `ip addr show peer2`, you will see one of the subnets specified above. - In the outputs of
-`docker network inspect bridge`, the key “EnableIPv6” is set to true.
+`docker network inspect peer1` and `docker network inspect peer2`, the key “EnableIPv6” is set to true.

+Finally, the `DOCKER-USER` chain of iptables needs to be configured to forward packets between the two networks:

+    sudo iptables -I DOCKER-USER -i peer2 -o peer1 -j ACCEPT sudo iptables -I DOCKER-USER -i peer2 -o peer1 -j ACCEPT

 ## System Tests